hadley/adv-r/Scoping.md

 ls(f)
 f$a
 ```

 Environments can be used as hashes.
 See the CRAN package hash for an example.
+However, since the addition of [[R5]], you're generally better of using reference classes instead of raw environments.

 There are a few special environments that you can access directly: